SuyashDD/Striver_STL_Doc/README.md

 cout<<v[0] << ", " << v[1] << endl; // prints - 1, 33
 ```

--> We can also declare a vector of pair data type <br />
+-> We can also declare a vector of pair data type
 ```C++
 vector<pair<int , int>> vp;
 vp.push_back({3,2});